Remedying uncertainty representations in visual inference through Explaining-Away Variational Autoencoders: Introduction

+A key element of probabilistic computations is that evidence, the likelihood, is combined with expectations, the prior, to interpret observations, yielding the posterior distribution whose width carries information about uncertainty of inferences.
+Given the central role of uncertainty in VAEs, it is crucial to evaluate to what extent uncertainty representations fulfill elementary requirements set by probability theory.
+Indeed, the capacity of deep generative models to faithfully represent uncertainty has been questioned \cite{nalisnick2018deep}.
+Focusing on visual inference tasks, we first consider contrast, a salient variable of natural image statistics, and identify four fundamental requirements towards principled inference \cite{berkes2011spontaneous}.
+First, at zero contrast, where the image carries no information, the inferred posterior needs to be equal to the prior (\Cref{fig:intro}a).

-Focusing on visual inference tasks, we identify four fundamental requirements towards principled inference using a salient variable of natural image statistics: contrast \cite{berkes2011spontaneous}.
-First, at zero contrast, which carries no information, the inferred posterior needs to be equal to the prior (\Cref{fig:discrepancy}a).
-Second, with increasing contrast, observations become progressively more informative and the posteriors should become increasingly distinct from the prior.
-Accordingly, the average distance between the means of the posteriors and the prior, which we term \emph{signal mean}, should increase (\Cref{fig:discrepancy}a and b, top).
-Third, more informative observations yield increasing variance in posteriors means (\Cref{fig:discrepancy}a and b, center), usually called \emph{signal variance}.
-Finally, with increasing contrast, more informative observations denote decreasing uncertainty about the latent generative component, i.e.\ decreasing posterior variance, referred to as \emph{noise variance} (\Cref{fig:discrepancy}a and b, bottom).
-However, when training a VAE on natural images (\Cref{fig:discrepancy}c), although contrast-dependence of the posterior mean matches the requirements, contrast-dependent changes in posterior variances are at odds with the promise of a faithful representation of uncertainty (\Cref{fig:discrepancy}b).
+Second, with increasing contrast, observations become progressively more informative and the corresponding posteriors should become increasingly distinct from the prior.
+Accordingly, the average distance between the means of the posteriors and the prior, which we term \emph{signal mean}, should increase (\Cref{fig:intro}a and b, top).
+Third, more informative observations yield increasing variance in posteriors means (\Cref{fig:intro}a and b, center), usually called \emph{signal variance}.
+Finally, with increasing contrast observations become more informative, resulting in decreasing uncertainty about the latent generative component, i.e.\ decreasing posterior variance, referred to as \emph{noise variance} (\Cref{fig:intro}a and b, bottom).
+However, in this work we show that when training a VAE on natural images (\Cref{fig:intro}f), although contrast-dependence of the posterior mean matches these requirements, contrast-dependent changes in posterior variances are at odds with the promise of a faithful representation of uncertainty (\Cref{fig:intro}, cf. b and c).

+We argue that this signature of inaccurate inference is a consequence of the mismatch between the assumptions about the statistics of latent representations and those characteristic of generative factors underlying naturally occurring inputs.
+In its basic formulation, latent variables in VAEs are assumed to be either independent or linearly correlated.
+Natural stimuli, however, have been shown to display strong nonlinear dependencies between latents \cite{NIPS1999_6a5dfac4}.